ivanyeors/Relinky/Relinky - Scan and Relink Components/README.md

 - Results are grouped by type and value for easier management
 - Click on any result to select the affected layers in your design
 - Use the navigation arrows to jump between instances
-- Apply suggested styles directly from the results panel
+- Clear results and rescan as needed

 ### Live Watching Mode
+1. Enable "Scan Entire Page" to unlock watch mode
-1. Toggle "Watch Mode" to enable real-time scanning
+2. Toggle "Watch Mode" to enable real-time scanning
-2. The plugin will automatically detect unlinked values as you work
+3. The plugin will automatically detect unlinked values as you work
-3. Disable Watch Mode when you want to stop automatic scanning
+4. Disable Watch Mode when you want to stop automatic scanning

 ### Tips
 - Use the grouped results to quickly standardize similar unlinked values
 - Regular scanning helps maintain design system consistency
 - Consider scanning before sharing designs or creating documentation
+- Watch mode works best when scanning the entire page